semrush/intergalactic/website/docs/components/skeleton/skeleton.md

 One animation is added per data block (widgets, tables, graphs).
 There is no need to synchronize it between different blocks, as it may affect the page loading time.

-Content pulsing animation has 2000 ms duration by default.
+Content appearance animation is 300 ms with `ease-out`.
+Skeleton pulsing animation has 2000 ms duration by default.

 > 💡 In case you do not need animation in the skeleton (for example, when a modal window with a limit or registration opened on the page), you can stop the animation using the API property `duration="0"` 🕺🏻